-As a pioneer in its field, the Corporation has been developing and fine-tuning advanced motion systems for many years.
-With its considerable technological advance, D-BOX now stands as the global reference in the creation and generation of motion for both the entertainment and industrial markets.
+As a pioneer in its field, the Corporation has been developing and fine-tuning advanced motion systems for several years.
+With its considerable technological advance, D-BOX now stands as the global reference in the creation and design of immersive motion systems for both the entertainment and industrial markets.
 The Corporation is constantly developing new products to meet the needs of its clientele and maintain its leading position in the field of motion simulation.

-The Corporation relies on the contacts and credibility it has established with major Hollywood studios and from certain European and Asian studios, in order to obtain more and more content.
-The Corporation believes that an increase in the offering of motion pictures is having a direct impact on the number of equipped theatre venues and that box office revenue per D-BOX MFX-equipped theatre acts as a motivational agent to:
+The Corporation relies on its privileged relationships and credibility established with Hollywood's major studios and some Asian and European studios in order to provide a wide array of content to its commercial theatres.
+D-BOX believes that an increase in the offering of motion pictures is having a direct impact on the number of equipped theatre venues and that box office revenue per D-BOX-equipped theatre acts as a motivational agent to:

-1. accelerate the deployment of its technology with new commercial theatre exhibitors who wish to add a distinctive element to their offering;

-- 2. promote the sale of the technology to existing exhibitors who wish to equip more than one of their sites or to equip more than one screen within the same site; - 3. stimulate motion system sales for clientele of the home entertainment submarket who wants to be able to watch coded movies in the comfort of their homes; - 4. entice video game customers to equip their gaming seats with D-BOX actuators allowing them to live the action.
+- 1. accelerate the deployment of its technology with new commercial theatre exhibitors that want to add a distinctive element to their offering; - 2. facilitate the sale of its technology to current exhibitors that may want to equip more than one of their complexes or equip more than one screen within the same complex; - 3. generate motion system sales to the clientele of the home entertainment sub-market, who want to experience D-BOX in the comfort of their homes; - 4. encourage video game customers to purchase gaming seats equipped with D-BOX motion systems thereby allowing them to add a new level of immersion to their gaming experience; and - 5. promote the technology to potential customers in the industrial market.